TechniqueSoftware/frontend-challenge/README.md

     * A stat of the busiest weekday (Monday, Tuesday, etc.) for the selected location
     * A stat of the most popular agreement for the selected location
     * A stat of the most popular agreement on the busiest weekday for the selected location
+    * Note: If there's a tie for any stat, show both/all results
 1. Widgets can be removed from the dashboard
 1. A date range input allows users to filter the data to use for statistics for any given time period